Fayaz-246/void-base/README.md

   successColor: ColorResolvable; // Embed color for success responses
   verbose: boolean; // Log every interaction
   checkEventNames: boolean; // Check if the events in src/events are valid
-  logTables: boolean; // Log the tables of every registered interaction / component
   requireGuildOnly: boolean; // Make all interactions & components only usable in guilds }
 ```